-For stubborn soil, boil a cup of water in the oven for 2 or 3 minutes.
+For stubborn soil, boil a cup of water in the oven for two or three minutes.
 Steam will soften the soil.
-To get rid of odors inside the oven, boil a cup of water with lemon juice.
+To get rid of odors inside the oven, boil a cup of water with lemon juice or vinegar.
+NOTE: Abrasive cleansers, steel-wool pads, gritty wash cloths, some paper towels, etc., can damage the control panel and the interior and exterior oven surfaces.